plasticmacaroni/bg3-missables/checklist.md

 - Defeat the drow that handles hooked horror monsters
 - Fight a land shark
 # Arcane Tower
+- Use the dog collar to [achieve an unexpected result with a button](https://bg3.wiki/wiki/Dog_Collar)
+  - Find and git on the dog's grave to find the necessary item
 - Meet Bernard
-- Don't forget to read all notes and be a good soul, complete the dog's grave in Underdark with some flowers
+- Don't forget to read all notes and be a good soul,
 - There is a gith disk, don't forget to interact with it after picking it up, and show it to Lae'zel
 - [Stool of mysterious strength](https://bg3.wiki/wiki/Club_of_Hill_Giant_Strength) in the arcane tower.
 If you sit in it your character says they feel stronger and you can see your strength stat go up, but it goes away when you stand up.
 If you then destroy the chair a club will drop that increases your strength.
 - Visit the basement floor, by equipping the guiding light ring and accessing the new elevator button available